About Us

 Read more...

-Jae has supported the operations, fundraising, and administration of a range of nonprofit and start-up organizations across the education, healthcare, arts, and youth health equity sectors.
+Jae has supported operations, fundraising, and administration work for a range of nonprofit and start-up organizations across education, healthcare, arts, and youth health equity sectors.
 They have also worked as a line cook and bartender.
 They hold a B.M. in Double Bass Performance from The Juilliard School.

 Jae has resided on unceded occupied Lenapehoking lands for the last 9 years (currently in Brooklyn, NY) and is committed to the learning and unlearning of our interconnected oppression and freedom.